info663-sp24/team2/pages/about.md

 ---

-{% include feature/nav-menu.html sections="About CollectionBuilder CSV;About the About Page" %}
+{% include feature/nav-menu.html sections="About CollectionBuilder CSV; %}

 ## About Voices from the Food Revolution: People Who Changed The Way Americans Eat